osome-iu/CoVaxxy/README.md

 Reference paper(s):

 # Data
-An on-going collection of English-language Twitter posts about COVID-19 vaccines is available here: <br>
+An on-going collection of English-language Twitter posts about COVID-19 vaccines is available here:

-If you use this data please cite the following papers:
+If you use this data please cite the following paper(s):

 # Dashboard
 We have developed a live dashboard to allow people to visualize preliminary results.
 It is available here: https://osome.iu.edu/tools/covaxxy